Yoctol/bottender/docs/advanced-guides-deployment.md

 ### Before Going Further

 We assumed that you already built at least one basic Bottender app in development.
-If you haven't, you may check [Getting Started](https://bottender.js.org/docs/getting-started) first to create your first Bottender app in a few minutes, then jump to the setup doc of your favorite chat channel:
+If you haven't, you may check [Getting Started](https://bottender.js.org/docs/getting-started) to create your first Bottender app in a few minutes, then jump to the setup doc of your favorite chat channel:

 - [Setup Messenger](https://bottender.js.org/docs/channel-messenger-setup)
 - [Setup LINE](https://bottender.js.org/docs/channel-line-setup)